 If you or someone you know needs assistance putting together a retirement plan, please contact us at www.sgfnc.com or (919) 460-4688.

 Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
 Keep in mind that there is no assurance that any strategy will ultimately be successful or profitable nor protect against a loss.
 Neither Raymond James Financial Services nor any Raymond James Financial Advisor renders advice on tax issues, these matters should be discussed with the appropriate professional.
-Any opinions are those of Lauren Tompkins and not necessarily those of Raymond James.
+Any opinions are those of Alex Greene and not necessarily those of Raymond James.